 MEMORY IS NOT RELIABLE

 I know my memory is questionable and unless you’ve got a photogenic memory (like Jody Weisel), your memory may not be totally accurate either.
-That’s why before I retell my favorite battle story, I need to corroborate the facts.
+That’s why before I retell my favorite battle story, I needed to corroborate the facts.

 Rex Staten would visit Troy Lee Designs when I worked for Troy.
 I couldn’t get a better confirmation than from one of the guys who lived it.
 The problem was, Rex didn’t remember the race!
 I don’t remember all my motos either (fact is, I don’t remember many of them), but I figured Rex would have to remember this barn burner.
 Nope.
 It drew a blank.
 I was shattered.
 Was my memory that far off?